 Glove Animals From Happy Gloves

 I do need to help quite a bit with these simply because my young children either don’t have the attention span for all the detail (think four year old dancing while she “sews”) or they’re still practicing their hand sewing skills.
-I make my kids learn to sew by hand before I teach them to use a sewing machine.
+As I said, I make my kids learn to sew by hand before I teach them to use a sewing machine.
 If zombies attack, I want my kids to be able to sew on a button.

 Plus, you’re not limited to glove animals–if cars, flowers, and bugs made from gloves are more to your liking, you can find patterns for those, too.

 - The Easter Bunny, too, might get in on the action and leave a stuffed rabbit likeness of himself.
-That would be much more practical that a live chick given to a two year old who will only squish it.
+(That would be much more practical that a live chick given to a two year old who will only squish it.)

 I say give it a whorl!
 If my seven year old can make this, I bet you can, too.
 Just sayin’.